mkenny10/RNA_seq/MasterNotes.md

 # Conclusion

 This RNASeq analysis demonstrated that in the absence of environmental thiamine, *Candida albicans* upregulates endogenous thiamine biosynthesis pathways to maintain adequate levels of thiamine for metabolic functioning.
 These results suggest the ability of *C. albicans* to maintain homeostasis during periods of environmental stress and also affirm the crucial role of thiamine to cellular functioning.

-Future study should examine the mechanisms by which thiamine biosynthesis enzymes are upregulated in *C. albicans*, identifying transcription factors present in higher concentrations in Thi- conditions.
+Future study should examine the mechanisms by which thiamine biosynthesis enzymes are upregulated in *C. albicans* as well as how activation of these pathways might contribute to *C. albicans* transition between commensal and pathogenic states.
+Understanding the mechanisms of this transition may contribute to the development of more effective treatments for *C. albicans* infections, particularly in the immunocompromised.